baraline/convst/README.md

 To know more about all the interpretability tools, check the documentation on readthedocs.

 ## Supported inputs
+RDST support the following type of time series:
+- Univariate and same length
+- Univariate and variable length
+- Multivariate and same length
+- Multivariate and variable length

-We use the standard scikit-learn interface and expect as input a 3D matrix of shape `(n_samples, n_features, n_timestamps)`.
-Note that as only univariate is supported in version 0.15.0, RDST will only process the first feature.
+We use the standard scikit-learn interface and expect as input a 3D numpy array of shape `(n_samples, n_features, n_timestamps)`.
+For variable length input, we expect a (python) list of numpy arrays, or a numpy array with object dtype.

-A generalized version of the algorithm will be available in next release, allowing to classify multivariate and/or uneven length time series.

 ## Reproducing the paper results

 Multiple scripts are available under the `PaperScripts` folder.
-It contains the exact same scripts used to generate our results.
+It contains the exact same scripts used to generate our results, notably the `test_models.py` file, used to generate the csv results available in the `Results` folder of the archive (To be added).

-To obtain the same resampling data as the UCR archive, you must use the [tsml](https://github.com/uea-machine-learning/tsml/blob/master/src/main/java/examples/DataHandling.java) java repository, then from the class `DataHandling` in the package examples, use the function `resamplingData` and change where to read and write the data from.
-The function assumes the input is in arff format, they can be obtained on the [time serie classification website](http://www.timeseriesclassification.com/)

 ## Contributing, Citing and Contact